InnovAnon-Inc/dcc/README.md

+# dcc
-# Dockerized DistCC with Server-Side CCache
+Dockerized DistCC with Server-Side CCache

 Remember to `chown` the volume